sammykiiza/PHP-project-creator/README.md

 ### Installation

-You clone the project in your home folder and then add the following line to your .bashrc file:
+You clone the project into your home folder and then add the following line to your .bashrc file:
 Where User is your system username

 ```